PaperMC/docs/docs/velocity/admin/reference/commands.md

 ### `/velocity dump`

-If the user has the `velocity.command.plugins` permission, they can use this command to get an anonymized dump of details on the proxy.
+If the user has the `velocity.command.dump` permission, they can use this command to get an anonymized dump of details on the proxy.
 This can be sent to the PaperMC Discord to help us provide support.